durian/superslew/README.md

 - If you enable altitude mode, joystick right/left moves plane up/down.
 You can not go below your starting altitude.

 - There are three speeds to choose from.
+The first one has a maximum speed of 8 m/s.
+The second setting has a maximum speed of 128 m/s, and the third one has a maximu speed of 512 m/s.
+The latter corresponds to almost 1000 knots.
+Maximum speed is reached with maximum trottle.

 - Shows a dialog box in the lower right corner when enabled, showing the joystick input values, altitude, and geographical position.

+- Defines a custom command called durian/superslew/toggle which can be bound to a key or joystick button.

 - You may need to move your controls a bit before enabling SuperSlew.